QuantEcon/cbc_2024/thursday/egm.md

 Notice in the code below that

-* we avoid all loops and any mutation of arrays
+* we avoid all loops by vectorization
 * the function is pure (no globals, no mutation of inputs)

 ```{code-cell} ipython3